bertan-karacora/nimbro-camera-ids/README.md

 ## TODO

-- Setup IR filter + deal with remaining IR artifacts if any
-- Adjust and fix the focal distance of lense
 - Intrinsics calibration
 - Extrinsics calibration?
 Or hard-code using tf tree
-- Camera config (in ids peak cockpit)
 - Timestamps: Maybe linescan mode and listen to internal events: https://en.ids-imaging.com/manuals/ids-peak/ids-peak-user-manual/2.8.0/en/event-selector.html?q=events Or estimate from outside: Subtract delay between image acquisition and message creation and calibrate.
 Rolling shutter would still be a problem.
 - Use launchfile instead of ros2 run
 - Hot pixel correction